People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 Among the celebrities that campaigned to stop the execution were the actors Jamie Fox and Danny Glover.

-The point is that they're they're they're pretty busy out there uh occupied with Tookie and uh and his uh circumstances to be concerned with McNabb's problems uh with Jay Wyatt Mondesire in uh in Philadelphia.
+Well, whatever you think of all this, the point is that they're pretty busy out there occupied with Tookie and his circumstances to be concerned with McNabb's problems with J. Wyatt Mondesire in Philadelphia.

-I don't think the victim's families will be invited to the funeral.
+I don't think the victims' families will be invited to the funeral.

 Is that what you asked me?